- Must visit

 Discover the best of Arles — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Arles trip today.

-Major archaeology museum with Roman mosaics, sculptures, sarcophagi, and the famous Arles Rhône 3 barge.
-Essential for understanding ancient Arelate.
+Major museum of Roman Arles with mosaics, sarcophagi, and the Rhône barge.
+Essential for the city's ancient history.

 Service is usually included.
-Rounding up or leaving 5-10% for great service is appreciated, not required.
-Tip small change in cafes; round up taxis.
+Round up or leave 5-10% for great restaurant service, round up taxi fares, and leave small change in cafés.

 Find answers to the most common questions about traveling from Figueres to Arles by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Arles, this guide helps you travel smarter and with confidence.